tizriverwind/MediMemo/README.md

 3. UPDATE
    - The "update" button (found on each appointment card) lets you update the appointment details.
 The update also updates the appointment collection in database.
 4. DELETE
-   - Clicking the delete button (found on each appointment card) lets user delete the appointment.
+   - Clicking the "delete" button (found on each appointment card) lets user delete the appointment.
 It also deletes appointment collection in database.

 ## How to Install

+1. Clone repository
+2.
+3. npm install
+4.
+5.

 ## Technologies Used

+1. ReactJS
+2. JavaScript
+3. CSS3
+4. Express
+5. NodeJs
+6. MongoDB

 ## Screenshots